-This Blog is for anyone interested in Education, schools leadership and professional development.
-An ex-headteacher, I now write and talk about education, schools and leadership..
-A Fellow of the Scottish College for Educational Leadership.
-Board member of SPTC.
-Committed to keeping it real for schools and teachers, using research to inform practice and development.
+This Blog is for anyone interested in Education, schools leadership and professional learning.
+A former school principal, I now write and talk about education, schools and leadership.
+Committed to keeping it real for schools and teachers, using research to inform practice.
 Follow on Twitter @gilchristgeorge

 In his book 'Bounce' (2010), Mathew Syed writes about many things pertinent to education and teachers.
 At the start of his book, he reflects on the factors that enabled him to become the number one table-tennis player in the UK.
 He identifies what he considers the four key factors in his rise to the top.
 These were: having a table to practise on; having an older brother who was just as enthusiastic and willing to play and practise with; having access to an enthusiastic, highly skilled and knowledgeable coach; having access to a club, which was always open, to play against others and support coaching.
 Syed notes how his small town, and in particular one street and its immediate surrounds, were producing more outstanding table-tennis players then the rest of the UK put together!
 His argument is that this was more a product of those unique circumstances, that identified and nurtured table-tennis talent, rather than any innate abilities to be found in youngsters in his local area.